jruzzi/javaee-tutorial/README.md

 mvn jbake:serve
 ```

-If a webserver is required (e.g. absolute path are used), this command will start a webserver (jetty) for you.
+If a webserver is required (e.g. absolute path are used), this command will start a webserver (jetty) at http://localhost:8820.
 It can also watch for changes and rebuild incrementally.

 ## Deploy the site to Github Pages